lilyhuang-github/rat-assistant/CONTRIBUTING.md

 For linting, Eslint is used.
 You can use: bun run lint which will find issues with the CLI.

+### Testing

+You can run bun test to run all the tests.
+The tests are located in index.test.ts

 ### Improving The Documentation

 <!-- TODO